ddzbxh/PCB_JBODPWSW/README.md

 # PCB_JBODPWSW

+**The software part is on the back burner while the project is not finished.**

 This pcb bord project relates to a power control and fan_pwm motherboard of a JBOD storage server.

 GNU Lesser General Public License v2.1